sitepack-io/storelinkr-wordpress/readme.txt

 = Do I need a StoreLinkr account to use this plugin? =

-Yes, you need a StoreLinkr account to use this plugin.
+Yes, you need a StoreLinkr account and an active subscription to use this plugin.
+We offer a [free trial](https://storelinkr.com) so you can explore all features before choosing a plan.

+= How does the pricing model work? =

+StoreLinkr uses a subscription-based pricing model tailored to your business size and needs.
+Pricing typically depends on the number of products, order volume, and the specific marketplaces you wish to connect.
+For the most up-to-date pricing details, please visit our [pricing page](https://storelinkr.com).

 = How can I find my StoreLinkr API key? =